This document provides guidance on implementation of the [[OCFL-Specification]] for how clients should behave when operating on OCFL Objects.

 The most transparent approach is to have the path used to store the file on disk the same as the path of the file within the object when accessioned.
 This is readily understandable in terms of visual inspection of the physical filesystem.

 However, this is not always possible.
 For example, complex objects with deep file hierarchies may encounter issues if they come from a fileystem that allows longer paths than are supported by the target OCFL system.
-In this case, the decoupling between existing file paths and logical file paths in OCFL allows the use of truncated paths for storage while the full paths can be preserved in state block entries which are not length constrained.
+In this case, the decoupling between content paths and logical paths in OCFL objects allows the use of truncated paths for storage while the full paths can be preserved in state block entries which are not length constrained.

 If deduplication is carried out within an object then, for consistency, it is expected that Forward Delta differencing will also be used between object versions so subsequent references to duplicated content should also refer back to the original manifest entry rather than updating it to include additional references.